Generic name: INSULIN GLARGINE 100[iU] in 1mL

 Recommended Starting Dosage in Patients with Type 1 Diabetes

 - In patients with type 1 diabetes, SEMGLEE must be used concomitantly with short-acting insulin.
 The recommended starting dose of SEMGLEE in patients with type 1 diabetes should be approximately one-third of the total daily insulin requirements.
 Short-acting, premeal insulin should be used to satisfy the remainder of the daily insulin requirements.

 Recommended Starting Dosage in Patients with Type 2 Diabetes

 - The recommended starting dose of SEMGLEE in patients with type 2 diabetes who are not currently treated with insulin is 0.2 units/kg or up to 10 units once daily.
 One may need to adjust the amount and timing of short- or rapid-acting insulins and dosages of any oral antidiabetic drugs.

 Switching to SEMGLEE from Other Insulin Therapies

-- In patients changing from once-daily NPH insulin to once daily dose of SEMGLEE, the recommended initial SEMGLEE dose is the same as the dose of NPH that is being discontinued.
+- If changing patients from once-daily NPH insulin to once-daily SEMGLEE, the recommended initial SEMGLEE dose is the same as the dose of NPH that is being discontinued.

 - Twice-daily NPH insulin to once-daily SEMGLEE, the recommended starting SEMGLEE dosage is 80% of the total NPH dosage that is being discontinued.